 As the first company in Japan to offer full-scale commercial Internet services, IIJ has remained committed to a corporate culture that continues to take on new challenges since its founding in 1992.
-At a time when globalization is advancing and the world is changing at an unprecedented pace, it is essential to create an environment in which a diverse range of human resources can be accepted and encouraged to demonstrate their talents to the best of their ability to create new technologies and value, and continue to generate growth.
+At a time when globalization is advancing and the world is changing at an unprecedented pace, it is essential to create an environment which promotes diversity and encourages our employees to demonstrate their talents to the best of their ability to create new technologies and value, and continue to generate growth.

 IIJ has a culture of respecting individuality that has remained unchanged since its foundation.
 This is a culture that encourages our people to create opportunities to share information and values to design something new.
 Our management philosophy also declares that "We aim to offer a working environment where people who aggressively take on technical innovation and contribute to society, and can demonstrate their abilities autonomously with pride and reward."
-IIJ supports our employees' career development by respecting the opinions and feelings of this diverse range of employees, and by creating an environment in which all employees can work at their liberty to materialize what they envision.